 “What if existing manufacturing and large technological innovations came together to create the next big manufacturing reinvention?”
-Boston Consulting Group senior partner Olivier Scalabre has said.
-"This is the fourth manufacturing revolution, and it’s happening right now.”
+Boston Consulting Group senior partner Olivier Scalabre mused.
+“This is the fourth manufacturing revolution, and it’s happening right now.”

 Current evidence: autonomous robots interact with one another and learn from their human counterparts; computers are trained to spot even the most minuscule flaws in machines and products, such as wavering pressure conditions in oil wells; and the marriage of AI and IoT devices makes possible predictive maintenance that proactively assesses equipment performance in everything from diamond-tipped titanium cutters to connected meters that monitor safety levels in a smart factory.

 Here are 11 innovative companies using AI to improve manufacturing in the era of Industry 4.0.

 - Intel Corporation

 - Rockwell Automation

 - Machina Labs, Inc.